BIO 100 Concepts of Biology 4 SH

 This is an introductory course for the non-science major.
 Basic concepts from cell structure and function to evolution and ecology are studied and related to current human concerns.
 Laboratory activities, which range from microscope investigation to field study, complement the lecture.
 Every semester (3 hrs lecture — 3 hrs laboratory).
 General Education: Lab Science; Competency: Scientific Inquiry (SI).

 BIO 101 Freshman Seminar for Biology Majors 1 SH

 Through interactive activities, this course will provide academic and co- curricular support as freshmen Biology majors begin university life, thus facilitating their transition into the university.
 The course will introduce students to the values, culture, expectations and resources of the department and of the university community in general.
 Meets the First Year Navigation (FY) General Education competency.
 Students must earn a grade of C– to enroll in any biology course at the 200 level or higher.
 Competency: First Year Navigation (FY).

 BIO 103 General Biology I 4 SH

 This is the first half of a two-semester introductory course in which the major principles of biology are studied.
-Topics investigated are the chemical and physical foundations of life, cell structure and function, metabolism, and genetics.
+Topics investigated are the chemical and physical foundations of life, cell structure and function, metabolism, development and genetics.
 Prerequisite: Successful completion of MAT 098/100P and WRT 098/101P, or placement testing above the 098 level in Mathematics and Writing.
 Fall semester — Day, Spring semester — Evening (3 hrs lecture — 3 hrs laboratory).
 General Education: Lab Science only if both BIO 103 and 104 are completed; Competency: Scientific Inquiry (SI).

 BIO 104 General Biology II 4 SH